junxit/us-congress-bills-116/bill.md

   - **(2)** *Payments in lieu of taxes* A payment to a county under paragraph (1) shall be in addition to a payment in lieu of taxes received by the county under chapter 69 of title 31, United States Code.
 - **(c)** *Renewable Energy Resource Conservation Fund*
   - **(1)** *In general* There is established in the Treasury a fund to be known as the Renewable Energy Resource Conservation Fund, which shall be administered by the Secretary, in consultation with the Secretary of Agriculture.
-  - **(2)** *Use of funds* The Secretary may make amounts in the Fund available to Federal, State, and Tribal agencies to be distributed in regions in which renewable energy projects are located on Federal land, for the purposes of—
+  - **(2)** *Use of funds* The Secretary may make amounts in the Fund available to Federal, State, local, and Tribal agencies to be distributed in regions in which renewable energy projects are located on Federal land, for the purposes of—
     - **(A)** restoring and protecting—
       - **(i)** fish and wildlife habitat for affected species;
       - **(ii)** fish and wildlife corridors for affected species; and
-      - **(iii)** water resources in areas affected by wind, geothermal, or solar energy development; and
+      - **(iii)** wetlands, streams, rivers, and other natural water bodies in areas affected by wind, geothermal, or solar energy development; and
     - **(B)** preserving and improving recreational access to Federal land and water in an affected region through an easement, right-of-way, or other instrument from willing landowners for the purpose of enhancing public access to existing Federal land and water that is inaccessible or restricted.
   - **(3)** *Restriction on use of funds* No funds made available under this subsection may be used for the purchase of real property unless in fulfillment of paragraph (2)(B).
   - **(4)** *Partnerships* The Secretary may enter into cooperative agreements with State and Tribal agencies, nonprofit organizations, and other appropriate entities to carry out the activities described in subparagraphs (A) and (B) of paragraph (2).